michaelbrusegard/Zombie-Apocalypse/README.md

 # Zombie Apocalypse

-#### Requirements:
-* Python3 (Used versions 3.8.1, 3.8.2 and 3.8.3) *When installing, remember to check 'td/tk and IDLE' if not checked matplotlib will not work*
-* Pygame (Used version 2.0.0dev6) *Install using 'pip3 install pygame==2.0.0dev6' in terminal*
-* Jupyter *Run 'pip3 install jupyter'*
+This is a simple simulation I and some of my fellow students made in High School.
+It can be improved and is unfinished compared to what our ideas and ambitions was, but it works :).
+The simulation simulates the last group of humans (represented by red and dark red rectangles), who are trying to survive when zombies (represented by lime rectangles) appear around them.
+The humans must gather food from the forests aswell as ammo and medicine from the houses nearby.
+The zombies try to run and kill the humans, and if they do there is a chance that the human turns into a new zombie.
+If the humans have ammo the human is also able to kill the zombies by a slim chance.
+The guards (dark red rectangles) have a much greater chance of killing zombies and follow the gatherers around.
 ##### Menu Variables
-* Humans is the amount of humans spawned in the base at start.
+* Humans are the amount of humans spawned in the base at start.
-* Zombies is the amount of zombies that are added on the start of the simulation.
+* Zombies are the amount of zombies that are added on the start of the simulation.
 * Tracking distance is the distance a zombie can see humans and run to them.
 * Shooting distance is the range guards can shoot zombies.
 Guards are faster humans with guns in a draker shade of red.
 They protect the humans getting supplies.
 * Food is the amount of food humans start with.
 If they run out of food they will begin dying.